Mark Bunker: Project Chanology

 Bunker had posted a 3-minute teaser video about the Beghe interview on his YouTube channel, receiving 595,000 views in just four days.
 But on April 17, 2008, the day before Bunker had planned on posting the full interview, his YouTube account was taken down due to a DMCA claim for an unrelated video.
 In an uproar over the loss of the channel, 45 of his over 10,000 subscribers reposted the video clip on their own channels by the following day.
 Bunker established a Vimeo channel to post the full Beghe interview and by June his YouTube account had been restored after Bunker filed a counter-notification and the original DMCA claimant declined to press charges.

 On February 24, 2009, Bunker and another person were cited for trespassing after a citizen's arrest by Church of Scientology's Catherine Fraser.
 Bunker was part of a group of five demonstrators walking outside the entrance to Scientology's Gold Base in Hemet, California following a meeting earlier in the day of the Riverside County Board of Supervisors where protesters and church members debated a proposed anti-picketing ordinance.
 Two months later, the district attorney announced charges would not be pursued due to insufficient evidence.

 Clearwater City Council

 On June 21, 2019, Bunker announced that he would be running for Clearwater City Council in the March 2020 election.
 Among his campaign issues were demanding accountability and openness from the leaders of the Church of Scientology.
 His campaign was endorsed by Scientology and the Aftermath hosts Leah Remini and Mike Rinder.
 On March 17, 2020, Bunker was elected to the Clearwater City Council for a four-year term.
 When the mayor abruptly resigned, the city council chose Bunker on April 4, 2023 to fill in as vice-mayor until the next election, a position that is rotated amongst the council members.
 Bunker ran for re-election to the Clearwater City Council, and in March 2024 he lost his council seat to Ryan Cotton.

+In 2026, Bunker announced his plans to run again for city council.
+He filed to run for Seat 5 to succeed Lina Teixeira, who is not seeking reelection.